-1. The Team classification will be determined by adding the score from the two_best Athletes in the Single Pony class, and-the Pair Pony class and the Four-in-Hand Pony class with the lowest penalties in each Competition.
+1. The Team classification will be determined by adding the score from the two_Best Athletes in the Single Pony class, and Four-in-Hand Pony class with the lowest penalties in each Competition. and-one Athlete in the Four-in-Hand class with the lowest penalties in each Competition.
 Only those scores of the team Members who have completed all three Competitions without Elimination can be counted towards the final Team scores.